 Sitia is known historically to have been built on an ancient Minoan settlement.
 Excavations conducted 2 km southeast of town in Petras have unearthed burial grounds of a necropolis and architectural remains of an ancient Minoan Palace that dates back to 2800 BC.
 According to findings recovered at the archeological site, Petras is believed to have been a thriving ancient city with a large port that served as a gate to eastern Europe that imported and exported raw materials to and from Syria and Egypt.
 The Minoan Palace in Petras at that time was the administrative, commercial and religious center of the ancient city as clay tablets and seal impressions used to seal papyrus roles were uncovered at the site.
 The actual size of the palace cannot be determined as the whole southern section was completely destroyed, the remaining portion that still stands today measures 2,500 sq/m.
 As for the necropolis, 26 funeral buildings ranging from 45 to 150 sq/m along with 5 burial pits have been excavated so far and are said to have belonged to the elite family members that resided in the palace.
 The ancient cemetery found on the archeological site of Petras has proven to be the largest burial grounds unearthed in Crete.
 Further archeological sites have also been recovered throughout the region of Sitia including Itanos, Mochlos, and Zakros.
 Sitia prospered throughout the Classical, Hellenistic, Byzantine and Venetian periods as one of the islands major port cities.
 The town of Sitia was also destroyed and reconstructed many times, in 1508 from an earthquake, in 1538 by the pirate Barbarossa raids and in 1651 by the Venetians so it will not fall into the hands of the Ottomans during their occupation.
 For over 200 years Sitia ceased to be an inhabited town until 1870 where a new town was built.
 Despite the trials and tribulations of the past Sitia has been able to overcome it all and become a popular destination in Crete that everyone wants to visit.

-Rental Cars in Sitia Crete, Customer Satisfaction is Guaranteed
+Crete Sitia Car rental, Customer Satisfaction is Guaranteed